Robinhood vs WealthFront in 2026

 Investing

-Robinhood offers self-directed trading in these investment types:
+Robinhood offers self-directed trading in these investment products:

 - Exchange-traded funds